Ingage-Meetup/Meeting-20200819/README.md

     Full House        Combination of three of a kind and a pair Four of a Kind    Four cards of the same value Straight Flush    Straight of the same suit
-    Royal Flush       Straigh flush where suit is Hearts and the straight is Ten through Ace
+    Royal Flush       Straight flush where the straight is Ten through Ace

 ## Refactoring